earth-chris/earth-chris.github.io/index.md

 I'm about the earth.

-I'm the co-founder and CTO of [Salo](https://salo.ai), a conservation analytics & monitoring company, and a PhD student at Stanford University in the [Center for Conservation Biology](https://ccb.stanford.edu).
+I'm the co-founder and CTO of [Salo Sciences](https://salo.ai), a conservation analytics & monitoring company, and a researcher at Stanford University in the [Center for Conservation Biology](https://ccb.stanford.edu).
 I map biodiversity and climate change with satellites, which is pretty neat.

+I lead the design and development of the [California Forest Observatory](https://forestobservatory.com/), a data-driven forest monitoring system that maps the drivers of wildfire hazard across the state—including forest structure, weather, topography & infrastructure—from space.

 ## Science

 I've spent my career as a research ecologist.
 My skills include processing, analyzing & visualizing ecologial data, which I've used to help understand the evolutionary, environmental & spatial drivers of species diversity and carbon storage.
-We're building Salo to further develop these themes by applying novel technological approaches for mapping biodiversity to large-scale conservation and restoration efforts.
+We're building Salo Sciences to further develop these themes by applying novel technological approaches for mapping biodiversity to large-scale conservation and restoration efforts.
 We're seeing tons of opportunities to use global ecological data and science to better manage ecosystems worldwide, which I think is also pretty neat.

 Below is a list of the peer-reviewed scientific publications I've contributed to as an author.
 You can access my full cv [here](assets/pdf/cv.pdf?raw=true).